react-navigation/react-navigation.github.io/versioned_docs/version-5.x/glossary-of-terms.md

 > This is a new section of the documentation and it's missing a lot of terms!
 Please [submit a pull request or an issue](https://github.com/react-navigation/react-navigation.github.io) with a term that you think should be explained here.

-## Header

-Also known as navigation header, navigation bar, navbar, and probably many other things.
-This is the rectangle at the top of your screen that contains the back button and the title for your screen.
-The entire rectangle is often referred to as the header in React Navigation.

 ## Navigator

-A `Navigator` contains `Screen` elements as its children to define the configuration for routes.
+A `Navigator` is React component that decides how to render the screens you have defined.
+It contains `Screen` elements as its children to define the configuration for screens.

 `NavigationContainer` is a component which manages our navigation tree and contains the navigation state.
 This component must wrap all navigators structure.
 Usually, we'd render this component at the root of our app, which is usually the component exported from `App.js`.

 ```js